 Improve website SEO

-Give your audience something interesting to engage and they’ll spend more time on your site.
+Give your audience something interesting to engage with, and they’ll spend more time on your site.
+This increases your page dwell time and helps reduce your bounce rate.

 Those are two metrics that can help show Google that users want to spend time on your site.

-How to create an interactive infographic
+How to Create an Interactive Infographic

+Creating an interactive infographic doesn’t need to be difficult.
 You don’t need to be a web developer or designer either.
 Just use the right tools and follow these steps.

 1. Define your audience